BiplangTanko/Church-management/README.md

 This repository contains a limited demo version of the project.
 The complete production ready source code, including advanced features and the full admin module, is available for purchase.

 If you want full access, contact me directly on WhatsApp : 09028085168 or reach out via my portfolio website https://biplangport.infinityfreeapp.com/my-portfolio/uploads/contact.php.
+There I will show you a guide on the complete system setup.
 This helps support future development and ensures the project continues to grow.